Fitting lessons into your planner

 If you need further guidance, you can book a meeting with one of our expert curriculum advisers here: Book training | Maestro

-InfoRemember: You can shorten or lengthen the lesson in your timetable by clicking and dragging the bottom edge of the lesson to change the size of the box.
+InfoRemember: You can shorten or lengthen the lesson in My Planner by clicking and dragging the bottom edge of the lesson to change the size of the box.

 Important: It is important to note here that if any lessons are removed, as well as checking coverage, the overall narrative of the teaching and learning should be checked.